hoak/ExtractPhotos/README.md

    - It names the photos based on the fields in the code:
    - It makes subfolders based on a field and then copies the photos into these subfolders

-# Requirements

-## TO CLEAN UP AND RUN FOR THE FIRST TIME
+# One Time Setup Instructions

+## Open the ArcGIS PRo sample project
+Open the included sample project

+## Examine previous run results
+Look at the output folder and see how it sorted the photos.
+Look at teh attachment table and the featureclass and see the new fields.

+## Optional - Export your Hosted Feature Layer
+In your Portal or AGOL org, export your hosted feature layer with Attachments to a FGDB and download it to your local computer as a zip file and unzip it to a folder.
+Copy this folder into your project folder.
+YOu can also use the sample photos included with the project as a test.
+This is fictitous data showing some photos of 3D printed objects, in case you are curious.

+## Optional - Create Script Tool In Pro
+In ArcGS Pro open the project.
+Use the included script tool, or use your own project and create a similar script tool.

+## Optional - Create output folder for photos
+Make a single windows folder in your project.
+I called mine 'out' but you can call it whatever you like.
+This is where the photos will be initially be placed.
+The tool will also create subfolders in this folder based on your sortfield and make additional copies of the photos in these subfolders when it runs.

+## Clean out old data before initial run
+The tool comes with a post run view so you can see the results.
+You first need to clean it up and also after anytime you run it.

--remove the contents of the output folder, but leave that folder there and empty -Remove all the new fields added in the attachment table (all the fields after the data field, starting with AttachID all theway to PhotName).
+-remove the contents of the output folder, but leave that folder there and empty

+-Remove all the new fields added in the attachment table (all the fields after the data field, starting with AttachID all theway to PhotoName).
 KEEP THE DATA FIELD!!!)

 -remove the FeatureID, POINT_X, POINT_Y, and POINT_Z fields in the MyPoints (point) fc

-#  Run the script tool
+##  Finally Run the script tool from arcgis pro

-PARAMS: (when entering in the script tool omit the quotes) features =  featureclass, collected gdb featureclass you downloaded from AGOL/Portal attachments =  table, collected attachment gdb table you downloaded from AGOL/Portal outfolder = folder, 'output' folder you need to have this empty and alteady there.
-Phtotos go there sortfield = field or string, the sort field, ie  'CATEGORY' or 'Creator' for example.
+PARAMS: (when entering in the script tool omit the quotes) features =  featureclass, collected gdb featureclass you downloaded from AGOL/Portal

+attachments =  table, collected attachment gdb table you downloaded from AGOL/Portal

+outfolder = folder, 'output' folder you need to have this empty and alteady there.
+Phtotos go there

-  This field must also be present below in the userifields localkey = string, 'GlobalID'  the local field name in the features that joines to the same value in the attachment foreignkey = string, 'REL_GLOBALID' the foreign key field name in the attachment table that matches the features id userfields = existing fields to include from the featureclass, in this format 'CATEGORY;DESCRIPTION;CreationDate;Creator;EditDate;Editor;Picture'
+sortfield = field or string, the sort field, ie  'CATEGORY' or 'Creator' for example.
+This field must also be present below in the userifields

+localkey = string, 'GlobalID'  the local field name in the features that joines to the same value in the attachment

+foreignkey = string, 'REL_GLOBALID' the foreign key field name in the attachment table that matches the features id

+userfields = existing fields to include from the featureclass, in this format 'CATEGORY;DESCRIPTION;CreationDate;Creator;EditDate;Editor;Picture'

 photoprefacefield =  the field name used ot preface the photo filname (ie 'Creator' field name) so the photos are then named Creator_FeatureID_AttachID.jpg for instance.
 This field must also be present below in the userifields